Errors

 - Call the platform profile route for the same handle (

-GET /v1/{platform}/profiles/{handle}). - Interpret
+GET /v1/{platform}/profiles/{handle}). - Read

 Client logic

-With the TypeScript SDK, map the same steps to result.ok and result.value.data.
+With the TypeScript SDK, the same steps map to result.ok and result.value.data.

 Credits and outcomes